ahonnold-hash/Agentic-commerce-analysis/README.md

 ## The Core Thesis

 Payment networks have built the infrastructure for agents to pay.
 The Value Project builds the infrastructure for agents to decide.
-The window to build this capability before competitors close the gap is open now — but not indefinitely.
+The window to build this capability before competitors close the gap is now.

 -----